policy & Publications

 State Licensure for Genetic Counselors

-NSGC approved guiding principles around licensure that are intended to provide national guidance to genetic counselors involved in attaining licensure in their respective states.
-NSGC will formally support efforts in states that pursue legislation aligned with these principles and encourages the use of our experienced lobbyists.
+- NSGC's Guiding Principles for State Licensure: NSGC approved Licensure Guiding Principles to provide national guidance to genetic counselors seeking licensure in their respective states.
+NSGC will formally support efforts in states that pursue legislation that align with these principles and encourages members to take advantage of the Society's experienced lobbyists.

-The principles explain the critical elements of state licensing legislation.
-NSGC’s goal in developing the principles and language is to ensure as much uniformity among the nation’s genetic counselors so that laws regulating the practice of genetic counseling are widely applied.
-Uniformity may provide greater flexibility between states in how genetic counselors practice, and, most importantly, ensure the highest quality services.
-Although the actual structure of legislation may vary considerably between states, the essence of the legislation should be as uniform as possible.
+- Model Legislative Provisions: This model provides an outline for how licensure legislation should be structured to achieve optimal results; The model language ensures uniformity among the nation’s genetic counselors so that laws regulating the practice of genetic counseling are widely applied.
+Uniformity may provide greater flexibility between states regarding genetic counselor practice, and most importantly, ensure the highest quality services.
+Although the actual structure of legislation may vary among states, the essence of the legislation should be as uniform as possible.

 If you are interested in pursuing licensure in your state, please contact Jennifer Trotter to learn more about the process, as well as additional resources available to you.